-Learn how Peter Lik's photography prints are made, and how you can own limited edition fine art photography prints without breaking the bank.
+Learn how Peter Lik's photography prints are made for his galleries, and how you can own breathtaking fine art photography without breaking the bank.

-Peter Lik is a landscape photographer known for his large, vibrant style of prints seen in his many galleries across the United States.
-As a professional landscape photographer myself, I am often discovered by customers who search the internet with queries like 'artists similar to Peter Lik'.
+Peter Lik is an Australian landscape photographer well known for his oversized, colourful, and vibrant style of prints seen in his numerous galleries across the United States.
+I am also a professional landscape photographer, and find that I am often discovered by customers who search the internet with queries like 'artists similar to Peter Lik'.

-I have noticed a common inquiry where customers ask me if my work is similar to the 'Peter Lik style prints' as they call it, a phrase seemingly invented and popularized by art buyers who are unsure how to describe photographic print mediums.
+I am commonly asked if my work is similar to the 'Peter Lik style prints', a catchphrase seemingly invented and popularized by art buyers who are unsure how to describe this popular photographic medium.

-When accent lighting is applied to the front of these prints, they appear to glow and almost appear 'backlit' from behind with amazing saturation and vibrancy.
+When accent lighting is applied to the front of an acrylic print, they appear to glow and almost appear 'backlit' from behind with amazing saturation, vibrancy, and detail.
+When printed large, these beautiful prints become head-turning showpieces and have the power to transform a room.

-I print my photographs in the acrylic face mount medium regularly, because I understand their unique beauty and benefits.
-So why is this common printing style so often attributed and credited to Australian photographer Peter Lik?
+I print acrylic face mounts regularly because I understand the unique benefits of the medium, and want my work to look its best with world class quality for my customers.
+So why is this common printing style so often attributed and credited only to Australian photographer Peter Lik?

-Because the fascination around the beauty of acrylic prints is so strong, I feel it may be helpful to provide some information on the acrylic face mount print style, some background on the artist Peter Lik, and my opinion on why so many people seem to connect this medium to his name.
+This is a question that is easily answered with some background.
+Because the fascination surrounding the beauty of acrylic prints is so strong, I feel it may be helpful to provide some information on this print style, some background on the artist Peter Lik, and my opinion on why so many people seem to connect this medium to his name.

 Peter Lik The Photographer

-Australian Peter Lik first visited the United States in 1984 and was introduced to the large-format film medium while exploring in Alaska.
-He returned home for a few years and worked for the Queensland Tourist and Travel Corporation while honing his approach to photography into the panoramic style for which he is widely known today.
+Peter Lik first visited the United States in 1984 and was introduced to the large-format film medium while exploring in Alaska.
+He returned home to Australia for a few years and worked for the Queensland Tourist and Travel Corporation, honing his approach to photography into the panoramic style for which he is widely known today.

 He mainly uses a Linhof 617 Technorama camera with Fuji film, as well as Phase One and Nikon digital cameras.
 In 1989, he returned to the U.S. and traveled across the country in an attempt to shoot beautiful landscapes in all 50 states.
 He later compiled many of those photographs into a book titled Spirit of America in 2003.